Antioxidants have been the buzzword in the health circles in recent years. Are antioxidants really such a wonderful thing? Let’s unlock the mystery.

 Types of antioxidants

-Antioxidants are separated into different categories based on their chemical effect – Carotenoids, Flavonoids, Isothiocyanates, Resveratrol, and Tannins.
+Antioxidants are categorized based on their chemical effect – Carotenoids, Flavonoids, Isothiocyanates, Resveratrol, and Tannins.
 Herein are their possible effects and food sources:

 Carotenoids – Carotenoids neutralize free radicals, boost cellular defenses against cancer and aging, and strengthen the immune system.